Footsteps to Mars (1993)

 While close to Mars, the astronauts would take advantage of short radio signal travel time to teleoperate a rover on the planet.
 The rover would be launched to Mars on a separate launch vehicle ahead of the piloted flyby spacecraft.
 Teleoperations would enable planetary quarantine to be maintained until the debate over whether life exists on Mars could be resolved.

-The second footstep in Landis's plan would be a piloted landing on Deimos.
+The second footstep in the Landis plan would be a piloted landing on Deimos.
 Landis noted that, with the possible exception of a few near-Earth asteroids, Mars's outer moon was the most accessible object beyond Earth orbit in terms of the amount of energy required to reach it.
 The mission would demonstrate Mars orbit insertion, Mars orbital operations, and Mars orbit departure.
 Deimos, Landis added, might contain water that could be split using electricity into hydrogen and oxygen, which could serve as chemical rocket propellants.

 The third footstep was a piloted landing on Phobos, Mars's inner moon.
 "From Phobos," Landis declared, "the view of Mars will be spectacular."
 He proposed that an unmanned version of the piloted Mars lander be test-landed on Mars during the Phobos expedition.
 The lander might be used to collect a Mars surface sample and blast it back to Phobos for recovery by the astronauts and return to Earth laboratories for analysis.